caseyprovost/caseyprovostcom/_posts/2019-08-05-jsonapi-on-rails-part-1.markdown

 ## Projects

 Projects will serve as our top level object.
-The are a container for all of the next resources.
+They are a container for all other resources.

 ### Creating Projects